 If you find yourself desperate in the middle of the night or on a mountain top, our best advice is to bag it or bottle it and dispose of it correctly when you’re next in a toilet facility.
 In the UK there really is no real need to go digging holes and pooping in the woods, this is where your forward planning should kick in!

-The same goes for pets, bag it and tag It and bin it, don’t be a poo-ligan!
+The same goes for pets, bag it and bin it, don’t be a poo-ligan!

 Camping Greywater Disposal